tsightler/eviqo/packages/eviqo-mqtt/README.md

 # Eviqo MQTT

-MQTT gateway for Eviqo EV charging stations with Home Assistant auto-discovery support.
+MQTT gateway for EVIQO EVSE units with Home Assistant auto-discovery support.

 ## Overview

-This gateway bridges your Eviqo EV charger data to MQTT, enabling integration with:
+This gateway bridges your EVIQO EVSE unit and exposes the data to MQTT, enabling integration with:
 - Home Assistant (via MQTT auto-discovery)
 - Node-RED
 - Any MQTT-compatible home automation system